superphy/kmer/proposal.md

 sequencing.

 ### Implementation
 WGS data will be reformatted for use in the supervised machine learning models using Jellyfish.
-This reformatted data will be used to predict serotypes.

-Bacterial strains from 187 E. coli genomes were used in this study made up of X different serotypes.
-Of this data X were isolated from human hosts, X from bovine hosts, X from environmental water hosts and an additional X isolates from ovine hosts.
+Bacterial strains from 187 _E. coli_ genomes were used in this study made up of X different serotypes.
+Of this data 112 were isolated from human hosts, 44 from bovine hosts, 27 from environmental water hosts and an additional 5 isolates from ovine hosts.
 We can then use ML models to make predictions on serotype.

 DNA was extracted from cultured bacteria using the Epicentre MasterPure DNA Purification Kit and stored at -20C until it was needed.
 The DNA was then sequenced using the Illumina MiSeq platform at either the Core Services centre of the National Microbiology Laboratory (Winnipeg, Manitoba), or the McGill University and Genome Quebec Innovation Centre (Montreal, Quebec).

-Predictions will be made using three seperate machine learning models: Gradient Boosted Decision Trees (XGBoost), artificial neural networks (ANN) and Support Vector Machines (SVM).
+Predictions will be made using three seperate machine learning models: Gradient Boosted Decision Trees (XGBoost), Artificial Neural Networks (ANN) and Support Vector Machines (SVM).
 The XGBoost model will be used as implemented using the XGBoost Python package - the ANN and SVM are implemented using Keras, TensorFlow, and scikit-learn.

 ### Conclusion